pnopjp/jmeter-plugins/docs/samplers.md

 This sampler lets you send an AMQP request to an Azure Service Bus.

 Currently, this sampler does not support all Azure Service Bus features.
-For example, send properties, etc are not supported.
 I will prioritize the implementation of the ones that are most frequently requested by everyone.

 Works with Apache JMeter™ v5.4.1 or later.